We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 They look and feel like regular underwear and come in moderate to heavy absorbency.
-This is especially important because puberty often means crazy, allover-the-place periods with ever-changing flows.
+This is especially important because puberty often means all-over-the-place periods with ever-changing flows.

-You probably already know that menstruation products can be a bit — ok, a lot — gender-centric.
-But, an increasing number of companies are starting to offer more gender-neutral styles.
+You probably already know that menstruation products can be a bit — OK, a lot — gender-centric.
+An increasing number of companies are starting to offer more gender-neutral styles.

-This crowd favorite is a basic boxer brief that comes in neutral colors with a lined leak-proof inner panel and a reusable insert pad.
-You can also purchase additional inserts to customize absorbency to your flow.
+This crowd favorite is a basic boxer brief that comes in neutral colors with a lined leakproof inner panel and a reusable insert pad.

-This basic boyshort is snug but stretchy, allowing for all kinds of movement.
-It’s a moderate- to high-absorbency option in a gender-neutral style that feels like you’re wearing nothing at all, according to reviews.
+This basic boxer brief style is snug but stretchy, allowing for all kinds of movement.
+It’s a moderate to high absorbency option in a gender-neutral style that feels like you’re wearing nothing at all, according to reviews.